Flute of Native American origin

 |Classification||Woodwind Wind Aerophone|

-- 2 What is a Native American style flute?
+- 1 What is a Native American flute called?

-- 4 What Native American tribes used flutes?
+- 3 Which Native American tribes played flutes?

-- 6 What kind of flute is a Native American flute?
+- 4 What is the oldest Native American flute?

-- 7 How is a Native American flute different from a traditional metal flute?
+- 6 Is a Native American flute a recorder?

-- 11 What instrument did Native American use?
+- 11 What does the Native American flute symbolize?

-What is the name of the Native American flute?
+- 14 What are the notes on a Native American flute?

 What is the most popular Native American flute?